drbenmorgan/PTL/examples/geant4/README.md

 - Tasks can launch other tasks, the global threadpool being used by default.
 - Blocks of work can be sent to tasks.

-## Vector of independent objects, call void method on each one
-- Task per object, or blocked range
-- Thread local limitations, if any
+## `ptl_exec_member_function.cc`
+Demonstrates that we can also call member functions on existing object instances, the easiest way being through lambdas.
+Though not shown for clarity, how to pass data to the member function calls can also be handled through lambda captures and the techniques shown in previous exercises.
+It is left as an exercise if you are interested.
+Key points:

+- Wrapping of member function calls on objects through lambdas.
+- Can call more than one member function in Task if required, or easiest for efficient computation.

-## Tasks which may be independent, but which insert data in a global store
+## Handling `thread_local` data and Tasks that insert data in a global store
-- Mutex use
+Tasking works best with computations that don't rely on `thread_local` data as there is no guarantee of tasks running on all threads (see use of `ThreadPool::execute_on_all_threads` in `ptl_hello.cc` if that is required).

+Similarly, tasks that may insert data in a global store, or otherwise perform non-threadsafe operations on shared data require careful use of locking or similar.
+These are left as a semi-obvious exercise, or to be shown as use-cases in Geant4 are identified

-## Use of Ranges (Optional)
+## Use of Ranges (TODO/Optional)
 Ranges are a C++20/23 [standard library](https://en.cppreference.com/w/cpp/ranges), also available for earlier standards in the [`ranges-v3` library](https://github.com/ericniebler/range-v3) which the C++ Standard adopted.
 These are usable in Geant4 given its use of C++17, but